19hours/sg-statutes/Acts/Fire Safety Act.md

 (7) The Commissioner shall not revoke any approval granted in respect of any plans of fire safety works unless —

-(a) he has given a written notice to the person for whom the fire safety works are carried out to comply, within such period as may be specified in the notice, with such requirements as the Commissioner may specify for the purpose of ensuring compliance with the Fire Code adopted under section 55, and any of the provisions of this Act and any regulations made thereunder; and
+(a) he has given a written notice to the person for whom the fire safety works are carried out to comply, within such period as may be specified in the notice, with such requirements as the Commissioner may specify for the purpose of ensuring compliance with the Fire Code, and any of the provisions of this Act; and

+[Act 14 of 2013 wef 01/09/2013]

 (b) the person has failed or refused to comply with the requirements specified in the written notice.